satorisage/stephenredding.com/content/praise/_index.md

 ---
 title: "Client Praise"
-og_description: "My clients share their experiences and the difference my services have made for thier businesses."
+og_description: "My clients sharing their experiences and how my services have helped them along the way."
 enable: true
 layout: "list"
 weight: 50
 ---
-My clients share their experiences and the difference my services have made for thier businesses.
+My clients sharing their experiences and how my services have helped them along the way.